MikeCook9994/5th-Edition-Hombrew/Races/Reclaimed Tiefling.md

 ### Clestial Resistance

-You have resistance to radiant or necrotic damage (you choose when you select this race).
+You have resistance to radiant damage.

 ### Heavenly Power